mitsuhiko/lucumr/2023/10/14/eurorust-whats-a-conference.rst

 is not good.

 The combination of the “graduation” of Rust out of Mozilla, the pandemic and just a lot of churn in the Rust project has left a void.
-I with that a goal of the Rust foundation would to help finance regular get-togethers of the core Rust project and maybe former influential members, key players in the community.
+I wish that a goal of the Rust Foundation would be to help finance regular get-togethers of the core Rust project (and maybe former influential members), key players in the community.
 The best solutions for problems are found when a group of people meet in person with a goal and desire to hash things out.